OSU-CMR/VISTA/README.md

-<b>We can taken down pieces of the code to resolve patent-related issues.
+<b>We have taken down pieces of the code to resolve patent-related issues.
 Once those issues are resolved, we will upload the missing pieces.</b> 08/20/2014